hhoangsonnw/C2Detector/README.md

   encrypted payloads) have limited or no detection capabilities.
 - **Decryption**: Automatic decryption only works for Havoc C2 traffic.
 Other encrypted protocols cannot be decrypted without manual key provision.
-- **Artifact Extraction**: Automated extraction is limited to payloads within Havoc C2 traffic.
-Detection of embedded objects in other frameworks requires manual analysis.
-- **PCAP Size**: Performance may degrade with very large PCAP files (>1GB).
 - **Real-time Analysis**: This tool is designed for offline PCAP analysis and does not support live packet capture analysis.